How to Come Up with Creative Ideas: Complete Guide

 Unexpected audio

-A campaign that employs unexpected audio, music or sound design that contrasts with category norms or audience expectations.
-Uses sound to create distinctiveness and emotional impact through auditory surprise.
+Employ unexpected audio, music, or sound design that contrasts with category norms or audience expectations.
+Use sound to create distinctiveness and emotional impact through auditory surprise.

 Unexpected environment

-A campaign that places brand communication in contexts or environments where it's not typically found.
-Creates surprise and new associations by appearing in unexpected physical or digital spaces.
+Place brand communication in contexts or environments where it's not typically found.
+Create surprise and new associations by appearing in unexpected physical or digital spaces.

 Use a famous song

 Borrow a song everyone already loves and aim its emotion at your story.
-The hook does the heavy lifting: nostalgia, catharsis, swagger—whatever you need, it's baked into the chorus.
-You're not just buying attention; you're renting a feeling people already trust.
+Let the hook do the heavy

 Use Another Category's cliché

-A campaign that borrows visual, narrative or stylistic elements from a completely different product category to create unexpected associations and fresh perspectives.
-The contrast between categories generates interest and helps reframe the brand message in a new light.
+Borrow visual, narrative, or stylistic elements from a completely different product category to create unexpected associations and fresh perspectives.
+Generate interest through the contrast between categories and reframe the brand message in a new light.

 Use Art

-A campaign that elevates the brand communication to the level of artistic expression, creating something beautiful, meaningful or culturally significant.
-Treats advertising as art to create lasting cultural impact and emotional resonance.
+Elevate brand communication to the level of artistic expression, creating something beautiful, meaningful, or culturally significant.
+Treat advertising as art to create lasting cultural impact and emotional resonance.

 Use the Power of Cute